Mary Wells: 1962–1964: Commercial success

-In March 1964, Motown released the Robinson-composed "My Guy" and in May, the song became Wells' first and only number one single on the Billboard Hot 100, replacing Louis Armstrong's "Hello, Dolly!" at the top spot, staying there for two weeks.
+In March 1964, Motown released the Robinson-composed "My Guy" and in May, the song became Wells's first and only number one single on the Billboard Hot 100, replacing Louis Armstrong's "Hello, Dolly!" at the top spot, staying there for two weeks.
 Both singles were notable for breaking the Beatles' uninterrupted fourteen-week streak inside the top ten of the Billboard Hot 100.
-"My Guy" became Wells' second million-seller.
+"My Guy" became Wells's second million-seller.
 Wells would release two albums that featured the hit -- Greatest Hits and Mary Wells Sings My Guy.
 Both albums made the Billboard Top LPs chart, with the former album peaking at number 18, which made it her only top 40 album.

 Around the same time, Wells recorded the duet album, Together, with rising label mate Marvin Gaye.
 The album peaked at number 42 on the Billboard Top LPs chart and produced the double-sided hits "Once Upon a Time" and "What's the Matter With You Baby", both songs reaching the top 20 of the Billboard Hot 100.

 "My Guy" was one of the first Motown songs to break on the other side of the Atlantic, eventually peaking at number 5 on the UK chart and making Wells an international star.
 Around this time, the Beatles stated that Wells was their favorite American singer, and soon she was given an invitation to open for the group during their tour of the United Kingdom, thus making her the first Motown star to perform in the UK.
 Wells was only one of three female singers to open for the Beatles, the others being Brenda Holloway and Jackie DeShannon.
 Danny Tyrell accompanied her in live shows in Detroit.
 Wells made friends with all four Beatles and later released a tribute album, Love Songs to the Beatles, in mid-decade.

 Former Motown sales chief Barney Ales described Wells's landmark success in 1964:

 In 1964, Mary Wells was our big, big artist, I don't think there's any audience with an age of 30 through 50 that doesn't know the words to My Guy.